duckinator/inqrb.com/config.md

 ---
 <style>h2 { margin: 1em 0 0.25em 0; } /* sigh */</style>

+NOTE:

-As of v25, HowIs defaults to using a configuration file.
+- As of v25, Inq defaults to using a configuration file.
+- As of v26, HowIs became Inq.

-If you are using HowIs on a build server or similar, you may want to see the section on
+If you are using Inq on a build server or similar, you may want to see the section on
 [Using Environment Variables](#using-environment-variables).

 **If you need help**, please
-[open an issue](https://github.com/how-is/how_is), or [join the Bundler slack](https://slack.bundler.io) and then join in the #how\_is channel.
+[open an issue](https://github.com/duckinator/inq/issues), or [join the Bundler slack](https://slack.bundler.io) and then join in the #how\_is channel.